 From the famous Nyhavn canal to The Amalienborg Palace and The Royal Danish Theatre, these city highlights are all about architecture, history and culture.
-Luckily for you, each hotspot is also only a short walk from each other - and if you are staying at super cool bohemian luxe hotel, Sanders, opening this summer, then even better - it's all outside your front door.
+Luckily for you, each hotspot is also only a short walk from each other.

 King’s New Square (Kongens Nytorv) is a fabulously central location in which to start your tour of Denmark’s beautiful capital city.
 With cobbles dating back to 1670 this public square is the largest in Copenhagen and is bordered on all five sides by statement historical buildings, among them The Royal Danish Theatre and The Charlottenborg Academy.